Than Four Combined Decades

 - Construction and Real Estate Disputes

-Disagreements over construction contracts or real estate agreements often result in breach of contract cases.
+Disagreements over construction contracts or real estate agreements often result in cases.
 These could include disagreements over material specifications, deadlines, or payment terms.

 - Employment Contract Violations